OFFICE OF THE SELECTBOARD

 HEARING OF VISITORS

 David Jones: The community club is eligible for a grant to install a mini‑split system.
 The proposed outdoor unit would extend two feet into the Brook Road Right‑of‑Way and require protective stanchions, although existing Right‑of‑Way permits do not cover this type of installation.
-After reviewing the email outlining potential Right‑of‑Way impacts, Christofferson recommended identifying an alternative location for the outdoor unit.
+After reviewing the email Christofferson had provided to Jones outlining potential Right‑of‑Way impacts, Christofferson recommended identifying an alternative location for the outdoor unit and noted that she had provided the information to Jones in an email some days prior to the meeting.
+Christofferson further noted that placement in or near the RoW exposed the Town plows to possibly hitting the stanchions and outdoor unit during snow season and exposed traffic and pedestrians to walking in the road during the rest of the year.
+Pike concurred.
+Jones said he would go back to their contractor to ask about the ability to place the outdoor unit away from the Town RoW.

-Stephan Chait: The Conservation Commission applied to the Association of the Model Conservation Commissions for a tiny grant but was not a recipient.
+Stephan Chait: The Conservation Commission updated the Selectboard saying that they had applied to the Association of the Model Conservation Commissions for a tiny grant but was not selected as a recipient.

 CORRESPONDENCE

 Sign contract for Windham County Sheriff’s Office: The Town renewed its contract with the County Sheriff’s Office for law enforcement services; contract amount increased by 11% for a total of $13,000 at $75/hour per deputy.
 Reassigned all previously authorized personnel: Selectboard Chair, Town Constable and Highway Supervisor; and added Dennis Annear.
-A list will be completed to formally authorize individuals to initiate services under the agreement.
+Edwards will complete the list to formally authorize individuals to initiate services under the agreement.
+Edwards will sign and return the agreement.

-Cael Scholarship applicant will be reviewed at the Cael Scholarship Award Committee meeting.
+Cael Scholarship applications will be reviewed at the Cael Scholarship Award Committee meeting.

 APPROVAL OF PREVIOUS MEETING MINUTES